openscm/pymagicc/paper/paper.md

 Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License^[https://creativecommons.org/licenses/by-nc-sa/3.0/], has been compiled for the Windows operating system.
-To enable it to run under Linux and macOS the Wine^[https://www.winehq.org/] compatibility layer is used.
+To enable it to run under Linux and macOS the Wine^[https://www.winehq.org/] compatibility layer is used in Pymagicc.

 Source code, usage documentation and issue tracker are available in Pymagicc's GitHub repository^[<https://github.com/openclimatedata/pymagicc>].